Aquatic-Symbiosis-Genomics-Project/BLAST-scripts/README.md

 # BLAST-scripts
-Scripts for automated blast searches from btk
+Scripts for automated blast searches from btk from downloaded tables with a selection.
+It will only blast the sequences selected in BTK.

 ## Ran like this:
 bash decon_blastBTK.sh ASSEMBLY.FA BTK.CSV WORKDIRECTORY